 - Identify the system's components and their interrelationships

-- Create representations of the system in another form or a higher level of abstraction
+- Create representations of the system in an abstract or precise form

-- Create the physical representation of that system
+- Create the physical representation of a system

-Reverse engineering is very common in such diverse fields as software engineering, entertainment, automotive, consumer products, microchips, chemicals, electronics, and mechanical designs.
-For example, when a new machine comes to market, competing manufacturers may buy one machine and disassemble it to learn how it was built and how it works.
+Reverse engineering is common in fields like: software engineering, entertainment, automotive, consumer products, microchips, chemicals, electronics, and mechanical designs.
+For example, when a new machine enters the market, competing manufacturers may buy one machine and disassemble it to learn how it was built and how it works.
 A chemical company may use reverse engineering to defeat a patent on a competitor's manufacturing process.
 In civil engineering, bridge and building designs are copied from past successes so there will be less chance of catastrophic failure.
 In software engineering, good source code is often a variation of other good source code.

-In some situations, designers give a shape to their ideas by using clay, plaster, wood, or foam rubber, but a CAD model is needed to enable the manufacturing of the part.
-As products become more organic in shape, designing in CAD may be challenging or impossible.
-There is no guarantee that the CAD model will be acceptably close to the sculpted model.
+Designers give shape and form to concepts by using clay, plaster, wood, or foam rubber.
+However, a CAD model is needed to enable the manufacturing of the part.
+As products become more organic in shape, designing in CAD becomes challenging or impossible with no guarantee that the model will be acceptably close to the sculpture.
 Reverse engineering provides a solution to this problem because the physical model is the source of information for the CAD model.
 This is also referred to as the part-to-CAD process.

-Another reason for reverse engineering is to compress product development times.
-In the intensely competitive global market, manufacturers are constantly seeking new ways to shorten lead-times to market a new product.
+Another reason for reverse engineering is to reduce product development times.
+In the intensely competitive global market, manufacturers constantly seek new ways to shorten lead-times to quickly bring product to market.
 Rapid product development (RPD) refers to recently developed technologies and techniques that assist manufacturers and designers in meeting the demands of reduced product development time.
-For example, injection-molding companies must drastically reduce the tool and die development times.
-By using reverse engineering, a three-dimensional product or model can be quickly captured in digital form, re-modeled, and exported for rapid prototyping/tooling or rapid manufacturing.
+For example, injection-molding companies drastically reduce tool and die development times to remain profitable.
+By using reverse engineering, a three-dimensional product or model can be quickly captured in digital form, re-modeled, and exported for rapid prototyping/tooling and expeditious manufacturing.

 Reverse engineering enables the duplication of an existing part by capturing the component's physical dimensions, features, and material properties.
 Before attempting reverse engineering, a well-planned life-cycle analysis and cost/benefit analysis should be conducted to justify the reverse engineering projects.
 Reverse engineering is typically cost effective only if the items to be reverse engineered reflect a high investment or will be reproduced in large quantities.
-Reverse engineering of a part may be attempted even if it is not cost effective, if the part is absolutely required and is mission-critical to a system.
+Reverse engineering of a part may be attempted even if it is not cost-effective, if the part is absolutely required, or is mission-critical to a system.